 Crystal Habit: Fibrous

 I am very attracted to rich, earthy tones.
 I like to use Tigers Eye for grounding.
 I love the brilliant chatoyancy of Golden Tigers Eye.
-Holding smooth tumbled Tigers Eye in my hands helps to bring me back to earth, especially great in the car when my mind wanders.
+Holding smooth tumbled Tigers Eye in my hands helps to bring me back to earth, which is especially great in the car when my mind wanders!
 I use the rough Tigers Eye as a natural background for photographing and a rustic display piece to place small plants and other crystals.
 When we used to have a physical store, we would place a Tigers Eye Ganesh figurine to bring in success in business.
 It has helped as we are now thankfully exclusively online!

 Lisa's Experience with Tigers Eye